MAZ12211/Extra-Song-Credits/README.md

 # Extra Song Credits

-This mod allows you to credit contributors of a song in base game's the pause menu with ease!
+This mod allows you to credit more contributors of a song in base game's the pause menu with ease!

 ## How To Use